seanbutler/Seeds/ThrowingThings/article.md

 In procedural generation the management of this dual nature has to be handled differently.
 Often procedural generation closely ties the visuals and gameplay space.

-Researchers have developed many high end algorithms producing authentic natural landscapes, which are complex to implement and computationally intensive.

-For an easy approach to landscapes, go for a hybrid approach, build arbitrary authentic algorithms.
-Passable approximations are achievable which are lightweight customisable, flexible and easy to understand.
+High end algorithms producing authentic natural landscapes, can be complex and computationally expensive.
+A metaphorical approach is easier, build arbitrary authentic algorithms.
+Passable approximations which are lightweight customisable, flexible and easy to understand.

 The maths involved is in comparison simple relying on GCSE trig and random numbers.
-The system is tweak-able by a human designer.
-While each input value is metaphorical, they have a readily understandable effect on the output.
-Metaphorical physical simulations (even algebraic ones) are an improvement over traditional noise based approaches because they close the Gulf of Execution commonly associated with complex procedural systems.
+The system is tweak-able by a human designer. with input value readily.
+Metaphorical physical simulations (even algebraic ones) close the Gulf of Execution commonly associated with complex procedural systems.

 [^1]: A better kind of procedural blasphemy might be an 'electric sinner'.
 Use AI, logic and natural language processing to codify the core rule set from a religious text.
 Build a machine to break those rules (in thought, by visualising them, then perhaps automatically tweeting the images, by communication by inciting others to commit sin and finally in action, would need a robot for this one).
 Is it possible to carry out any of these activities without actually committing a sin oneself?
 I suppose we could consider it educational or somewhat like a morality play. (some might say that video games are already doing this)